lexie23c/Hivebets/docs/markets/understanding-odds.md

 # Understanding Odds

-## How Odds Work on HiveBets
+## How Odds Work on Hivebets

-HiveBets uses a **parimutuel system** where odds are determined by the total pool of bets, not by a house or bookmaker.
+Hivebets uses a **parimutuel system** where odds are determined by the total pool of bets, not by a house or bookmaker.

 ### Real-Time Calculations